MastrMatt/liteDB/README.md

--Client will send a command of the regular communication protocol: len(4 bytes): little endian integer representing the length of the msg +-----+------+-----+------+--------
+-Client will send a command of the regular communication protocol: len(4 bytes): little endian integer representing the length of the msg
+msg: the cmd string to be executed, args seperated by spaces +-----+------+-----+------+--------
 | len | msg1 | len | msg2 | more...
 +-----+------+-----+------+--------

--Server will respond with a message of format: type(1 byte): null,err,int,string,arr len(4 bytes): little endian integer representing the length of the msg
+-Server will respond with a message of format: type(1 byte): null,err,string,arr len(4 bytes): little endian integer representing the length of the msg
-data: reponse data
+msg: reponse msg

 +-----+------+-----+
-type | len | data
+type | len | msg
 +-----+------+-----+

--database stores long values
+-ZSET will be storing integers